frictionlessdata/datapackage/specs/table-schema.md

       All
     </td>
     <td>
-      The value of the field must exactly match a value in the `enum` array.
+      The value of the field must exactly match a value in the <code>enum</code> array.
     </td>
   </tr>
 </table>